GSiddhi/apis-for-beginners/examples/README.md

 - it can read JSON data
 - it responds correctly

-In simple terms, you are pretending to be an external service (such as Stripe or GitHub) and sending a webhook event to your application.
+In simple terms, you are pretending to be an external service and sending a webhook event to your application.

+---

+## WebRTC Example

+The WebRTC example runs in a web browser, not from the terminal.

+### How to run

+1. Open the folder containing `webrtc_example.html` in VS Code
+2. Right-click the file and choose **Open with Live Server**
+   (or open the file directly in a browser)
+3. Allow camera access when prompted

+You should see your live camera feed in the browser.